EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 - Enter test_user_ticket's quantity into element `#buy_quantity`
 - Click element #buy_submit
 - Validate that the `#buy_message` element shows an error message stating "Must have more balance than the ticket price * quantity + service fee (35%) + tax (5%").
 - Open /logout (clean up)

+### Test Case R5.6.1:  For any errors, redirect back to / and show an error message.
+Mocking:
+- Mock backend.get_user to return a test_user instance
+- Mock backend.get_ticket to return a test_user_ticket instance

+Actions:
+- Open /logout (to invalid any logged-in sessions may exist)
+- Open /login
+- Enter test_user's email into element `#email`
+- Enter test_user's password into element `#password`
+- Click element `input[type="submit"]
+- Open /
+- Navigate to the update ticket form
+- Enter " no!tATicket " in element `#buy_name`
+- Enter -1 quantity into the element `#buy_quantity`
+- Click element `input[type="submit"]
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element contains an error message."
+- Open /logout (clean up)